US History Civil Rights Movement Quiz

 (d) March on Washington

-Question: Which of the following has the lasting impact of the Civil Rights Movement on American society today?
+Which of the following has a lasting impact on American society today?

 (a) The complete elimination of racial inequality.